William & Mary Tribe men's basketball statistical leaders

 The William & Mary Tribe men's basketball statistical leaders are individual statistical leaders of the William & Mary Tribe men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Tribe represent the College of William & Mary in the NCAA's Colonial Athletic Association.

 William & Mary began competing in intercollegiate basketball in 1905.
-However, the school's record book does not generally list records from before the 1950s, as records from before this period are often incomplete and inconsistent.
-Since scoring was much lower in this era, and teams played much fewer games during a typical season, it is likely that few or no players from this era would appear on these lists anyway.
+However, the school's record book generally does not list records from before the 1950s, as records from this period are often incomplete and inconsistent.
+Since scoring was much lower then, and teams played far fewer games in a typical season, it is likely that few or no players from this era would appear on these lists anyway.

 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but William & Mary's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.